tony-albanese/ci-project-1/project_readme.md

 <!--Maybe add color scheme as a feature.-->
 - __Navigation Bar__
     - This navigation bar, located at the top of the page, contains links to the Home, Paper 3 Structure, Resource Gallery, and About pages.
-The bar is fully responsive and will be identical in style and location on each page in the site.
+The bar is fully responsive.
+On larger screens, the elements are displayed horizontally.
+On smaller screens, they are arranged vertically.
     - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+    > Easily navigate throughout the site

-- __Landing Page__
+- __Landing Page Structure__
+    - The landing page features a large hero image showing an illustration of happy young people.
+There is a overlay in a position of prominence that explains what the site is about.
+    - The overlay has a call to action button that will take users directly to the exam structure page.
+    > Understand the purpose of the site from the landing page.
+    - The landing page also has a section which summarizes information on the three exams.
+Each summary is formatted as a material card.
+    > Have a well-organized summary of all the Computer Science exams

 - __Exam Structure Page__

 - __Resources Page__